Remote Caching

 Note: You must have a Coop account in order to use remote inference and caching.
 By using remote inference you agree to any terms of use of service providers, which Expected Parrot may accept on your behalf and enforce in accordance with our terms of use.

-Whenever you run a survey remotely at the Expected Parrot server, your results are also cached at the server.
+When you run a survey remotely at the Expected Parrot server your results are also cached at the server.
 You can access them at your Cache page or from your workspace (see examples of methods below).

 Universal remote cache